Updated October 2018

 - Think about the ‘rule of 3’ when planning.
 Innovative landscapers think that planting looks best in groups of 3.
 If not 3, then any odd number generally looks better than an even number.
 This is not a set rule but worth keeping in mind for all design projects.

 - If you’re including archways or pergolas check they are tall enough.
 A good average height is 8 feet.
 If an archway is too low, people will not be able to walk underneath and enjoy it.
-If too tall, it can look overwhelming, and out of place.
+If too tall, it can look overwhelming and out of place.

 - Don’t forget the water.
-Whether you select a sophisticated fountain or an easy pond, a water feature makes an appealing addition to any landscape.
+Whether you choose a sophisticated fountain or an easy pond, a water feature makes an appealing addition to any landscape.
 Not only does it add beauty to your yard, it offers a relaxing oasis for you and the local bird populace.